haifeng-zhang/haifeng-zhang.github.io/_pages/research.md

 Prior studies have often examined the impact of editors on article quality or vice versa.
 In this paper, we argue that the recursive relationship between the two, i.e., between article quality and the number of active editors, needs to be accounted for, in order to fully understand the dynamics and co-evolution between the two.
 We sampled 2,466 Wikipedia articles that were Good Article nominees and extracted monthly observations of quality and editor activities.
 We run simultaneous equations to model the reciprocal effects between quality and editors and included instrumental variables to address endogeneity.
 This study has three takeaways: 1) consistent with prior literature, high article quality attracted more active editors; 2) additional factors such as nomination events and search interests also attracted more editors to contribute to articles; 3) contrary to prior beliefs, being affiliated with WikiProjects reduced, instead of increased, the number of editors, and  increases in the number of editors decreased, rather than increased, article quality.

-## Developing a Computational Theory of Online Open Collaboration
+## Stream 2: Developing a Computational Theory of Online Open Collaboration
 In a complex socio-technical system like Wikipedia, editor behaviors are influenced by many factors such as article artifacts, other editors, tools, and governing policies.
 The design and management of such systems are often challenging, with small changes made to parts of the system can interact with other factors and cause unintended consequences.
 In this project, our goal is to develop a computational theory of online collaboration by integrating various theories and empirical findings into an agent-based model.

 **A comprehensive review of Wikipedia collaboration research**